-- STRATEGY 4 Ensure that Council provides a facilitative approach to the planning system which embeds a consideration of economic development outcomes - ACTION 4.1 Implement a "streamline" planning process to facilitate significant commercial precinct development in the Shepparton CBD, industrial precincts, and other parts of the municipality which demonstrate on economic benefit.
+STRATEGY 4 Ensure that Council provides a facilitative approach to the planning system which embeds a consideration of economic development outcomes

+ACTION 4.1 Implement a 'streamline' planning process to facilitate significant commercial precinct development in the Shepparton CBD, industrial precincts, and other parts of the municipality which demonstrate an economic benefit.
 The streamline process would apply to significant developments which have a development cost of over \$4 million and/or more than two levels within the Shepparton CBD.
+Apply the following steps:
-Apply the following steps: - Develop a project team within Council consisting of an experienced statutory planner, economic development and tourism officers, and other relevant units if required (e.g. Engineering); - Encourage pre-application meetings between Council to provide early guidance.

-- Ensure that oil relevant information needs and documentation are outlined to the applicant at the outset. - Provide weekly updates to the applicant; - Determine the outcome of the application within the statutory timeframe. - ACTION 4.2 For large proposals which bring a significant economic and employment impact for Greater Shepparton (over 120 million in investment and/or generation of over 50 on going jobs (FTE)), senior Council staff and the CEO should be involved.
-This strategy is used by the City of Hume to attract larger investment. - ACTION 4.3 Identify a suitably experienced statutary planner who understands rural land use planning and agricultural issues, and can take carriage of agricultural related applications.
+- Develop a project team within Council consisting of an experienced statutory planner, economic development and tourism officers, and other relevant units if required (e.g. Engineering, Environment etc.); - Encourage pre-application meetings between Council to provide early guidance. - Ensure that all relevant information needs and documentation are outlined to the applicant at the outset. - Provide weekly updates to the applicant; - Determine the outcome of the application within the statutory timeframe. - ACTION 4.2 For large proposals which bring a significant economic and employment impact for Greater Shepparton (over \$20 million in investment and/or generation of over 50 on-going jobs (FTE)), senior Council staff and the CEO should be involved.